mitre/azure-foundations-cis-baseline/README.md

 (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.
 This can be any Unix/Linux/MacOS or Windows runner host, with access to the Internet.

-> [!TIP] > **For the best security of the runner, always install on the runner the latest version of CINC Auditor and any other supporting language components.**
+> [TIP] > **For the best security of the runner, always install on the runner the latest version of CINC Auditor and any other supporting language components.**

 To install CINC Auditor on a UNIX/Linux/MacOS platform use the following command: